MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 Building a sustainable application on any cloud platform requires technical expertise and an understanding of sustainability guidelines in general and for your specific cloud platform.

-This design methodology aims to help establish an understanding about producing more carbon efficient solutions, measuring your carbon impact, and ultimately reducing unnecessary energy and emissions.
+This design methodology aims to help establish an understanding about producing more carbon efficient solutions, measuring your carbon impact, and ultimately reducing unnecessary energy usage and emissions.

 ## 1&mdash;Design for business requirements